metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ##### _History_

 Tennessee hosted Buffalo last October in a primetime game.
-Oddly enough, the spread wasn't that far off the spread here - the Bills were favored by 6 points on the road.
+Oddly enough, the handicap last year wasn't that far off from the number here - the Bills were favored by 6 points on the road.
+Tennessee won that game thanks to a sensational performance by Henry as well as some clutch passes to A.J.
+Brown.

 ***

-###
+### Bills -9.5

+***

+It's a heavy number, but Tennessee's offense is missing some horses from last year, namely A.J.
+Brown and Julio Jones.
+I'm not sure if Tannehill can sustain a passing game on the road by relying exclusively on rookie and sophomore receivers.
+Dontrel Hilliard will really need to break out here.
+Because if Tennessee is forced to rely exclusively on Derrick Henry and the ground game to generate production, things are likely to end ugly for them.
+Despite his gaudy numbers against the Bills last year, Henry was only really successful on a third of his runs.
+One would think Henry would have found more success running against Buffalo's smaller front seven, but McDermott's unit was able to control him for much of the game.
+I expect only better things from the Bills given this is going to be their home opener.